LiAndrw/LoLVoidGrubsImpact/README.md

 After fitting the model and seeing how well it performed on testing data, our model recieved an accuracy of 0.9646 and a F1 score of 0.9656.
 For losses, the F1 score was 0.96, and for wins, the F1 score was 0.97.
 These scores, all of which were very high and around the 0.96-0.97 range, indicate that not only was the model able to accurately classify nearly all of the data, but that it was also extremely fair, consistently and correctly classifying both losses and wins equally, which means that it would be fair to call this model very good.
 However, the model still has some improvement space that could make it even better than it is now.

 ## Final Model
 In my final model, we continued using the features used in the baseline model (`'void_grubs'`, `'dragons'`, `'barons'`, and `'inhibitors'`).
 However, 2 more features were engineered from smaller_df's base features and also incorporated into the model: `'kill_death_ratio'`, which was created by dividing `'teamkills'` by `'teamdeaths'` for games where `'teamdeaths'` is greater than 0 (to avoid divide by 0 errors), and `'structures_taken'`, which was created by adding  `'towers'` and `'inhibitors'`.
 Both of those features are quatitative.

+I've already discussed why I decided to use `'void_grubs'`, `'dragons'`, `'barons'`, and `'inhibitors'` as features in the Baseline Model section, and my reasoning was validated by the high accuracy and F1 scores of the baseline model.
+As such, I will use them in the final model as well.

 `'kill_death_ratio'`: